OpenBookStore/openbookstore/src/web/doc/README.md

 # Searching books

+The web interface currently allows:

+- to search one ISBN on Dilicom
-The command line interface allows to search by keyword with some web scraping.
+- to search by keyword with some web scraping (currently on a french datasource).

-The web interface currently allows to search one ISBN on Dilicom

 When searching books in the "Search" menu, we get:

-- the title, authors, publisher, price
+- the title, author(s), publisher, price, URL to the cover, date of publication
 - if this book is already in our stock, how many copies we have.

 ## Dilicom